 My third internship was at the Centre of Science and Technology for Rural Development (COSTFORD), Thiruvananthapuram, Kerala.
 This was the fieldwork for my dissertation.
 For a month, I interviewed the people at Karimadom Colony, Thiruvananthapuram, studying their post-slum rehabilitation experiences.
 I observed that the beneficiaries were generally happy about getting to live in much better places now, though there were some tensions along the lines of allocation of houses.

-After my post graduation, I joined the Andhra Pradesh State Development Planning Society (APSDPS), at Hyderabad, in April 2015.
-This is where I currently work.
-APSDPS is a part of the Planning Department, Government of Andhra Pradesh.
-I work majorly on three fronts- Sustainable Development Goals (SDGs), monitoring system in government, and multidimensional poverty.
-We do everything in teams, so I’ve my super cools colleagues to thank for what I’ve been able to do.
+After my post graduation, I joined the Planning Department, Government of Andhra Pradesh in April 2015 and worked there for four years.
+I worked majorly on five fronts- Sustainable Development Goals (SDGs), monitoring system in government, measuring multidimensional poverty, framework for happiness and ease of living, and building partnerships.
+We did everything in teams, so I’d my super cool colleagues to thank for everything I was able to do.

 SDGs is an ambitious agenda created under the leadership of the United Nations and adopted by 193 countries.
 I work on creating a monitoring framework for the government to track the progress made under the goals.

 Working inside the government has been an exciting experience!
-It’s a place which teaches you a lot of things- how to work within a complex system, how to get things done when there are too many actors involved, how to deal with persons with power, and more.
+It’s a place which teaches you a lot of things- how to work within a complex system, how to get things done when there are too many actors involved, and more.
 More than anything else, it gives you the opportunity to directly impact the lives of the people, however small that may be.
 Long story short, I’m happy to be where I’m!